FiditeNemini/artcraft/docs/README.md

       // identify characters, voice actors, etc. in the future.
       "title": "Frieza (Chris Ayres)",

+      // IETF BCP 47 langauge tag.
+      // This is the spoken language of the model's speaker / dataset
+      // Example values: 'en', 'en-US', 'es-419', 'ja-JP', ...
+      "ietf_language_tag": "en-US",

+      // The primary language tag of the model's speaker / dataset,
+      // removing all other tag and locale data.
+      // Example values: 'en', 'es', 'ja', ...
+      "ietf_primary_language_subtag": "en",

       // Whether the voice is highlighted on FakeYou.com "is_front_page_featured": false,